 No show or event may be approved on the date of another show or event if the two (2) are located within 150 (one hundred fifty) miles of each other.
-A show or event may be hosted by more than one affiliate, however, all expenses must be equally shared by participating affiliates.
+A show or event may be hosted by more than one affiliate; however, all expenses must be equally shared by participating affiliates.
 Verification of expenses will need to be submitted with show results.
-When shows are hosted by more than one affiliate, points will be granted to one affiliate choice only.
-Exhibitors must designate their affiliate preference at time of entry.
-It will then be the responsibility of the show secretary to submit the preferences along with the show results to the FQHR show office.